ever-co/ever-demand/README.md

 Ever Platform is provided AS IS without any warranty.
 Use at your own risk!
 See more details in the [LICENSE.md](LICENSE.md).

-In production setup, all client-side to server-side (backend, APIs) communications should be encrypted using HTTPS/WSS/SSL (REST APIs, GraphQL endpoint, Socket.io WebSockets, etc).
+In a production setup, all client-side to server-side (backend, APIs) communications should be encrypted using HTTPS/WSS/SSL (REST APIs, GraphQL endpoint, Socket.io WebSockets, etc.).

 ## License

-This software is available under different licenses
+This software is available under different licenses.

 ### _Ever Platform Community Edition_ License